-Joint Programme Office (JPO) is an organisation of cooperation between LFV, Naviair and NUAC.
-The objective is to run common programs which create added value for all three organisations, while keeping the high quality level standards and at the same time becoming more efficient.
+Joint Programme Office (JPO) is an organisation of cooperation between LFV and Naviair.
+The objective is to run common programs which create added value for both organisations, while keeping the high quality level standards and at the same time becoming more efficient.
 JPO’s task is to analyse, catalyse and coordinate technical initiatives across sites and countries – which contribute to lowering the cost bases in LFV and Naviair for future development.
 JPO reports to Naviair and LFVs top level management and is anchored as a strategic initiative.

 A Joint programme is completed with succes and major benefits